DCMLab/dcml_corpora/README.rst

 What is this?
 =============

 This is a meta-repository containing all corpora published and curated by the `Digital and Cognitive Musicology Lab Lausanne <https://www.epfl.ch/labs/dcml/>`__.
-Currently, only three corpora are publicly available, but more are to follow.
+Twelve corpora are publicly available; more are to follow.

 *ABC*
     The Annotated Beethoven Corpus containing L. v.
 Beethoven's string quartets.